-For a moment I am tempted to answer that with ‘hidden treasure, loads of gold, what else’.
+For a moment I am tempted to answer that with ‘buried treasure, loads of gold, what else’.
 And then I get it, in split second.
-It is really not that obvious.
+It’s really not that obvious.
 Even when you know history it is not clear what the empires and armies were doing here so often for so long.
 Until you set your foot on Kalemegdan.
 Until you take a view from Belgrade Fortress with your own eyes.

 I decide to say nothing.
 Instead, I take the NYC couple right to the spot with the best views.
 Panorama over two rivers.
 Smiles on their faces.
 Wind in their hair.
 His arm over her shoulders.
 Natasha and Stephen get it.
 They enjoy it.
 They are now ready to hear the story.

-Suleiman the Magnificent was the sultan who conquered Belgrade, on his campaign towards Vienna.
-And remained amazed with Belgrade Fortress and its setting.
+Suleiman the Magnificent was the sultan who succeeded to conquer Belgrade from the Serbs, on his campaign towards Vienna.
+The great sultan remained amazed with Belgrade Fortress and its setting.
 He called it Contemplation Hill.
 Stephen laughs as he found a parallel with Washington’s Capitol Hill.
 We talk a bit about politics.
 And agree on some points.
 Natasha is laughing and saying that Stephen and I are naive.

 Next we get underground.
 The place was a military secret until ten years ago.
 For some 20 years after the Cold War officially ended.
 Hmm, this is indicative….Natasha is thrilled!
 Another story of big gun international politics is unrolling.
 Inside, we are trying to picture how it was for the soldiers who were here on duty.
 Imagine, on a normal spring day in 1950es, the fortress Kalemegdan park is in bloom and the unsuspecting visitors are enjoying their morning walks.
 The soldiers are hidden in this bunker, ready to shoot big canyons should the Soviets invade.
 Wow.